boyscout99/microservice-demo/README.md

 This volume will be claimed by certain pods using a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ### Create a GKE cluster
-You can follow the [official documentation] to set up your standard cluster.
+You can follow the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) to set up your standard cluster.
 Machine type `e2-standard-4` are sufficient with capacity to run the application and scale it.

-### Time to authenticate to the cluster (☕️ sip #3)
-From within the VM run the following commands.
+Now it's time to authenticate into the cluster from the VM.
+Run the following commands:
 1. Authenticate to the platform with your Google account with `gcloud auth login`
 2. Enter the project you created with  `gcloud config set project PROJECT_ID`
 3. Log into the cluster with `gcloud container clusters get-credentials <cluster-name> --zone <zone_of_your_cluster>`